durgaprsd04/MPy3/README.md

 git pull
 </code>

 inside the repository.
-If any doubts please go through the git manual available in the link .
-There are several concepts such as branching that could be used if a multi version development need to be done.
+If any doubts please go through the git manual available online.
+There are several concepts such as branching and blaming that could be used if a multi version development need to be done.

 ##List of source files